Step 1. Find a suitable setup space (spare room, garage, etc)

 Ensure there’s a constant flow of new air in your setup

-If you don’t have much headroom, try using a smaller light like a T5 Grow Light because it’ll produce less heat.
-However, as T5 Grow Lights are designed for propagation, we'd suggest you find a bigger area.
+If you don’t have much headroom, try using a smaller light like a T5 because it’ll produce less heat.
+However, as T5s are designed for propagation, we'd suggest you find a bigger area.
 To get a constant flow of cool air:

 Use an extractor fan to take hot air away from the top of the area